 June 19 – 30, 2016

 Come with me to LUCCA in TUSCANY in 2016 to PRACTICE & IMPROVE YOUR ITALIAN!
-Immersing in language and culture and traveling with like minded individuals is great way to learn the language in a relaxed and friendly environment.
+Immersing in language and culture and traveling with like-minded individuals is a great way to learn the language in a relaxed and friendly environment.
 My friends Daniela, Angelo & Eva, teachers at Lucca Italian school and I are planning another exciting language & cultural program in the charming medieval walled town of Lucca, in Tuscany.
-The 2016 program will include excursions to the cinque terre and into the Garfagnana Mountains.
+The 2016 program will include excursions to the Cinque Terre and into the Garfagnana Mountains.
 To see photos from the 2015 Program click here: